As Philippine Volcano Belches Ash And Lava, Authorities Warn Of New Eruption

 Inside the Taal Volcano Main Crater taken on January 12, 2020.
 The eruption was captured by PHIVOLCS IP camera at 5-minute interval from 1 PM to 3 PM. #HandaAngMayAlam #TaalVolcano #TaalEruption2020 pic.twitter.com/kA2HZ4aYQs— PHIVOLCS-DOST (@phivolcs_dost) January 12, 2020

-The Philippine Institute of Volcanology and Seismology (PHILVOLCS) reiterated its warning that an explosive eruption could happen in hours or days.
+The Philippine Institute of Volcanology and Seismology reiterated its warning that an explosive eruption could happen in hours or days.
 It said there were several new fissures in the ground near the volcano — that, and about 50 volcanic earthquakes in an eight-hour period on Tuesday indicated that magma was rising underground and that another eruption was possible.

-"The speed in the rise of magma is important (in determining) when the volcano will have a strong eruption and if it will slow down and freeze," PHILVOLCS chief Renato Solidum said at a news conference Tuesday.
+"The speed in the rise of magma is important (in determining) when the volcano will have a strong eruption and if it will slow down and freeze," the institutes's chief, Renato Solidum, said at a news conference Tuesday.
 "As of now, we don't see activities slowing down and the earthquakes still continue."

 "We have to make sure that people understand and, of course, government, that this is not an activity that will just be [over] in a short while," Solidum said.